-- 1 How do you edit an effect applied to an object? - 2 How can graphic styles be shared among Illustrator documents? - 3 How can you remove an effect from an object? - 4 How can you preview a graphic style on a selected object? - 5 With an object selected, what would Alt-clicking (Windows) or Option-clicking (Mac OS) on a graphic style in the Graphic Styles panel do? - 6 What does slicing do for artwork that is to be saved for the Web? - 7 How do you create CSS (styles) for artwork that is unnamed?
+- 1 How do you edit an effect applied to an object? - 2 How can graphic styles be shared among Illustrator documents? - 3 How can you remove an effect from an object? - 4 How can you preview a graphic style on a selected object? - 5 With an object selected, what would Alt-clicking (Windows) or Option-clicking (Mac OS) on a graphic style in the Graphic Styles panel do? - 6 What is meant by a "live" effect?

-- 1 To edit an effect applied to an object, click the effect link in the Appearance panel. - 2 To share graphic styles with other Illustrator documents, copy and paste the object with the graphic style applied to a new document.
+1 To edit an effect applied to an object, click the effect link in the Appearance panel.

+- 2 To share graphic styles with other Illustrator documents, copy and paste the object with the graphic style applied to a new document.
 The graphic style comes in with it.
-Another way is to click the Graphic Styles Libraries Menu button at the bottom of the Graphic Styles panel and choose Other Library from the menu that appears. - 3 In the Appearance panel, drag the effect listed onto the Delete Selected Item button or click the visibility column to hide the effect. - 4 Right-click (Windows) or Control-click (Mac OS) on the graphic style in the Graphic Styles panel. - 5 It would add the graphic style to the existing style for the selected object. - 6 Slices allow you to define the boundaries of different web elements in your artwork. - 7 To create CSS for objects that are unnamed, you can either name the object in the Layers panel, or select Generate CSS For Unnamed Objects in the CSS Export Options dialog box.
+Another way is to click the Graphic Styles Libraries Menu button at the bottom of the Graphic Styles panel and choose Other Library from the menu that appears. - 3 In the Appearance panel, drag the effect listed onto the Delete Selected Item button or click the visibility column to hide the effect. - 4 To preview a graphic style on a selected object, right-click on the graphic style thumbnail (or name) in the Graphic Styles panel. - 5 It would add the graphic style to the existing style for the selected object. - 6 Effects are live, which means you can apply an effect command to an object and edit it later on.